 - Advise who will have delegated authority to approve expense claims at each of the levels in the approvals hierarchy as listed below.
-These are mandatory within SAP Concur.
+These are mandatory within eExpenses.

-Updates will be possible after SAP Concur goes live and between now and go live.
+Updates will be possible after eExpenses goes live and between now and go live.
 Further information on the process to follow will be available in due course.

 PREPARING YOUR CLAIMANTS

-The project team has a communications and training strategy in place but finance and administrative staff within departments and colleges that are adopting SAP Concur can assist claimants as they move to using it for expense claims.
+The project team has a communications and training strategy in place but finance and administrative staff within departments and colleges that are adopting SAP Concur eExpenses will have a role to play in assisting claimants as they move to using the new system.
 Specific activities include:

-- Considering who might be a departmental champion to lead engagement with colleagues and act as a point of contact as SAP Concur goes live
+- Considering who might be a departmental champion to lead engagement with colleagues and act as a point of contact as eExpenses goes live

 - Making use of available communications materials via local channels, for example meetings and newsletters